bazilinskyy/coupled-sim/README.md

 The Persistent variable 'ClientClosed' is needed for the networking of the close game message to the clients.
 The host is only allowed to closes the game once the client has closed its game.
 To send a message to the client we first need to create the message.
-For this we need to create a manager which handles triggers, defines the broadcast message from the host and defines the action to be taken by the client upon receiving the message.
+For this, we need to create a manager which handles triggers, defines the broadcast message from the host and defines the action to be taken by the client upon receiving the message.
 The manager is called: 'SceneNetworkManager'
 ```
 // Function to broadcast the message from host to client